MLZ is a cooperation between:

 • Interfaces between oxide materials

-Additionally, the instrument in non-polarised beam mode can be used for reflectometry and GISANS studies of “soft” layers at the solid/ liquid interface by the use of appropriate liquid cells that are available at the beamline.
-Candidate systems for such investigations include polymer brushes, polyelectrolyte multilayers, biomimetic supported membranes, adsorbed proteins etc. For typical applications involving deuterated solvents the dynamic range that can be expected covers 6 orders of magnitude.
+Additionally, the instrument in non-polarised beam mode can be used for reflectometry and GISANS studies of ‘soft’ layers at the solid/ liquid interface by the use of appropriate liquid cells that are available at the beamline.
+Candidate systems for such investigations include polymer brushes, polyelectrolyte multilayers, biomimetic-supported membranes, adsorbed proteins etc. For typical applications involving deuterated solvents, the dynamic range that can be expected covers six orders of magnitude.

-Beside this standard setup the complete sample environment of the JCNS can be adopted to MARIA so that magnetic fields up to 5 T and temperatures from 50 mK to 500 K are available.
+Besides this standard set-up the complete sample environment of the JCNS can be adopted to MARIA so that magnetic fields up to 5 T and temperatures from 50 mK to 500 K are available.

 Furthermore, MARIA can provide users with a fully equipped Oxid-MBE.
 The typical sample sizes are 10 × 10 mm2 and as targets we can provide Al, Cr, Pr, Fe, La, Nb, Ag, Nd, Tb, Sr, Mn, Ti and Co.